tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 {% include random_ad.html %}

-Now we can remove a few unnecessary fields that we don't need:
+Now we can remove a few unnecessary fields that we don't need for our OpenWeatherMap API documentation:

-* There's no need to include [`requestBody` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#requestBodyObject) here because none of the OpenWeatherMap API paths contain request body parameters.
+* There's no need to include [`requestBody` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#requestBodyObject) because none of the OpenWeatherMap API paths contain request body parameters.
 * There's no need to include the [`servers` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#serverObject) because the paths use the same global `servers` URL that we [defined globally](pubapis_openapi_step3_servers_object.html) at the root level.
-* There's no need to include [security](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#securityRequirementObject) because all the paths use the same `security` object, which we will define globally at the root level later (see [step 6](pubapis_openapi_step6_security_object.html)).
+* There's no need to include [security](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#securityRequirementObject) because all the paths use the same `security` object, which we will define globally at the root level later (see [Step 6: The security object](pubapis_openapi_step6_security_object.html)).
 * There's no need to include `deprecated` because none of the paths are deprecated.
-* There's no need to include `callbacks` because our paths don't use callbacks.
+* There's no need to include `callbacks` because none of the paths use callbacks.

-As a result, we can reduce the number of relevant fields as follows:
+As a result, we can reduce the number of relevant fields to the following:

 ```yaml
 paths: